SDK & API

 // All subsequent track() calls are automatically signedError handling

-console.error("RecurCite error:", err.message);
+console.error("RecurCite error:", result.error);

 }

-}| Status | Meaning | Action |
+// result.error?: human-readable error message (only on error)| Status | Meaning | Action |

 |---|---|---|